oracle/macaron/docs/source/pages/tutorials/index.rst

       is_repo(_, "github.com/behnazh-w/example-maven-app", component_id).

-Finally, the ``apply_policy_to`` rule applies the policy ``detect-malicious-upload`` on the repository ``github.com/behnazh-w/example-maven-app`` on any commits available in the database.
+Finally, the ``apply_policy_to`` rule applies the policy ``detect-malicious-upload`` on the repository ``github.com/behnazh-w/example-maven-app``.
+Note that each run of Macaron analyzes a repository at a specific commit.
+So, the database can include more than one result for a repository and this policy will be validated on all commits available in the database.

 Let's name this policy ``example-maven-app.dl``.
 To verify this policy run: